aimendurrani/Dermalyze-AI/README.md

 You can find the training notebook in this repository under ai-project.ipynb.

 # **App Development**
-Built in Android Studio using Kotlin
+Built in Android Studio using Java

 Integrated the TFLite model using TensorFlow Lite